Africa CEO Forum

 The Africa CEO Forum is a company created and owned by Jeune Afrique Media Group.
-With the IFC, it co-organizes an event dedicated to African private sector actors.
+With the IFC, it co-organizes an event dedicated to African private sector actors, reportedly the largest annual gathering of African private-sector leaders, — drawing political and economic leaders from throughout the continent.

 Considered as the "Davos of Africa," the Africa CEO Forum has been bringing together business leaders, investors, policy makers and journalists of all countries every year since 2012.

+Events

+2012

+Billed as "As the first international event of its kind," the first Forum, in 2012, gathered company chief executives, investors, financial decision-makers, and public officials (reportedly 500 attendees, including 300 African company directors and 100 financiers.) to: